brianriwukaho/my-first-gatsby-site/_data/blog/2021-06-18-notes-for-effective-java-methods-common-to-all-objects.md

 You must override hasCode in every class that override equals.
 Equal objects must have equal hash codes.

+**The contract**

+* When the hashCode method is invoked on the same object it must return the same value
+* Calling hashCode on the two equal objects must produce the same integer
+* If two objects are not equal it is not required that calling hashCode on each of the objects must produce distinct results.

+  * Producing distinct results of unequal objects may improve the performance of hashtables

+**A simple recipe:**

+1. Declare an int variable named result
+2. For each field *f* used in *equals* do:

+   * Compute *c*

+     * boolean: *(f ?
+1 : 0)*
+     * byte, char, short or int: *(int) f*
+     * long: *(int) (f ^ (.f >>> 32))*
+     * float: *Float.floatToIntBits(f)*
+     * double: *Double.doubleToLongBits(f)* and compute as a long
+     * object reference: if *equals* of the reference use recutsivity, use recursivity for the *hashCode*
+     * array: each element as a separate field.
+   * Combine: *result = 31 * result + c*
+3. Return *result*

-Do not be tempted to exclude significant fields from the hashcode computation to improve performance.
+* Do not be tempted to exclude significant fields from the hashcode computation to improve performance.

-Don't provide a detailed specification for the value returned by hashCode, so clients can't reasonably depend on it; this gives you the flexibility to change it.
+* Don't provide a detailed specification for the value returned by hashCode, so clients can't reasonably depend on it; this gives you the flexibility to change it.

 ## Item 12: Always override toString

-providing a good toString implementation makes your class much more pleasant to use and makes systems using the class easier to debug.
+* Providing a good toString implementation makes your class much more pleasant to use and makes systems using the class easier to debug.

-When practical, the toString method should return all of the interesting information contained in the object.
+* When practical, the toString method should return all of the interesting information contained in the object.

-Whether or not you decide to specify the format, you should clearly document your intentions.
+* Whether or not you decide to specify the format, you should clearly document your intentions.

-Provide programmatic access to the information contained in the value returned by toString
+* Provide programmatic access to the information contained in the value returned by toString.

 ## Item 13: Override clone judiciously

-A class implementing Cloneable is expected to provide a provide a properly functioning public clone method.
+* A class implementing Cloneable is expected to provide a provide a properly functioning public clone method.

-Immutable classes should never provide a clone method.
+* Immutable classes should never provide a clone method.

-The clone method functions as a constructor; you must ensure that it does no harm to the original object and that it properly establishes invariants on the clone.
+* The clone method functions as a constructor; you must ensure that it does no harm to the original object and that it properly establishes invariants on the clone.

-The Cloneable architecture is incompatible with normal use of final fields referring to mutable objects.
+* The Cloneable architecture is incompatible with normal use of final fields referring to mutable objects.

-Public clone methods should emit the throws clause.
+* Public clone methods should emit the throws clause.

-A better approach to object copying is to provide a copy constructor or copy factory.
+* A better approach to object copying is to provide a copy constructor or copy factory.

 ## Item 14: Consider implementing Comparable